Hollande asks Europe for patience with France, vows reform

-PARIS (Reuters) - President Francois Hollande pleaded with Germany and other European partners on Thursday to be patient with France and give it more time to reform before it meets deficit targets, admitting that results were coming too slowly.
+PARIS, Sept 18 (Reuters) - President Francois Hollande pleaded with Germany and other European partners on Thursday to be patient with France and give it more time to reform before it meets EU deficit targets, admitting that results were coming too slowly.

-Hollande told a news conference that Paris would join the United States in air strikes in Iraq to combat Islamic State fighters, who have seized swathes of the country, but said he would not attack the militants in their Syrian stronghold.
+Hollande announced at a news conference that Paris would join the United States in air strikes in Iraq to combat Islamic State fighters and send a military field hospital to Guinea to help fight the ebola epidemic gripping West Africa.

-He also brushed aside an unflattering portrayal of him in a best-selling book by ex-partner Valerie Trierweiler published earlier this month, saying it was “tough” to be president.

-But his upbeat mood and “man of action” posture on foreign affairs contrasted with the absence of new policy initiatives on economic reform or fiscal policy.
+But his “man of action” posture on international affairs contrasted with the absence of new policy initiatives on economic reform or fiscal policy.

-Rejecting pressure to scrap the 35-hour work week, cut the minimum wage, raise the retirement age or leave the euro zone, Hollande said France should not be expected to carry out in five years labor market reforms that had taken Germany 10 years in far more favorable economic conditions.
+Rejecting pressure to scrap the 35-hour work week, cut the minimum wage, raise the retirement age or leave the euro zone, Hollande said France should not be expected to carry out in five years labour market reforms that had taken Germany 10 years in far more favourable economic conditions.

 Two weeks after Paris irked EU partners by saying it would not bring its public deficit down to the EU limit of 3 percent of national income until 2017 - two years after a repeatedly extended deadline - Hollande said he would not go beyond the budget savings already announced.